ambarish-S-04/Infosys_final_milestone/README.md

     "API_KEY": "your-watson-api-key",
     "URL": "your-watson-api-url"
 }
-Replace your-watson-api-key with your actual Watson API key and your-watson-api-url with the API URL.
+Replace your-watson-api-key with your actual API key and your-watson-api-url with the Watson API URL.

-Google Sheets API Integration:
+Step 4: Google Sheets API Integration (Optional) Enable Google Sheets API

-If you want to use Google Sheets to store or fetch data in the project, you need to configure the Google Sheets API.
+If you want to use Google Sheets for data storage or retrieval, configure the Google Sheets API:

+Set Up a Google Cloud Project

 Go to the Google Developers Console.

-Create a project and enable the "Google Sheets API" and "Google Drive API".
+Create a project and enable the following APIs:
+Google Sheets API
+Google Drive API
+Download Credentials

-Download the credentials as a credentials.json file and place it in the root directory of the project.
+Download the credentials file as credentials.json.
+Place it in the root directory of the project.

-Use the gspread Python library to interact with Google Sheets.
-You can install it via:
+Install Required Libraries
+Install the gspread and oauth2client libraries by running:

 bash
 Copy
 Edit
 pip install gspread oauth2client
-Authenticate using the credentials file by running:
+Authenticate and Use Google Sheets
+Use the following Python code snippet to authenticate and interact with Google Sheets:

 python
 Copy